JonayedMohiuddin/8bit-PIPELINED-MIPS/README.md

 # 8-bit Pipelined MIPS Processor

 This repository contains an 8-bit MIPS (Microprocessor without Interlocked Pipelined Stages) processor designed in **Logisim**, supporting both pipelined and non-pipelined architectures.
 The project includes a custom assembler to convert MIPS assembly code into binary files for MIPS instruction ROM.
-An extended version of the processor features I/O peripheral support, along with a playable **Snake Game** implemented in MIPS assembly.
+An extended version of the processor features I/O peripheral support.
+Also some classical game is implemented in it like: Snake, Tetris.

 ---